Managing menopause in the workplace

 It does take effort to change hearts and minds, particularly about something that can be sensitive and has been misunderstood, even ignored for years.
 But it’s doable, and we’ve shown time and time again how – making it easy for employers to get started and keep it going.

 So, what can you do?
-Here’s our 6 top tips:
+Here are our 6 top tips:

 There’s a lot of talk about menopause policies becoming law, in fact it’s already covered by the Equality Act 2010.
 Whatever you chose to call it, a menopause policy, menopause guidance document or factsheet, it helps everyone understand that your organisation takes it seriously.